 Planted only miles from the first sweet cherries, tart cherries find their home in Michigan.

-The Johnny Appleseed of Cherries was Peter Dougherty, who begins planting Cherry trees in Michigan.
+Peter Dougherty begins planting cherry trees in Michigan.

 National Cherry Month Activities

-Cherries, according to a study by the University of Vermont, contain massive amounts of anti-inflammatory properties and can be a tremendous aid in reducing soreness from working out.
-Drink cherry juice, workout longer, and feel better.
+Cherries, according to a study by the University of Vermont, contain anti-inflammatory properties and can be a tremendous aid in reducing soreness.
+It’s the perfect drink to hydrate after working out.

 Snack on cherries